open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 * Determine the `MeterProvider` which "owns" the Instrument.
-* If the `MeterProvider` has no `View` registered, take the Instrument and apply the default configuration for Aggregation and Aggregation Temporality.
-The SDK MUST support configuring the Aggregation and Aggregation Temporality on a per-instrument basis through this configuration.
+* If the `MeterProvider` has no `View` registered, take the Instrument and apply the default Aggregation and default Aggregation Temporality according to the [MetricReader](#metricreader) instance's `aggregation` and `temporality` properties by default..
 * If the `MeterProvider` has one or more `View`(s) registered:
   * For each View, if the Instrument could match the instrument selection
     criteria: